pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_4-2a.png

-As pfSense is already installed on the virtual disk, allow the timer to expire.
+As the pfSense software is already installed on the virtual disk, allow the timer to expire.

 .. image:: /_static/virtualization/esxi_pfs_4_9a.png

-Once pfSense has booted the message: **Network interface mismatch – Running interface assignment option** is shown.
-This means that pfSense has not yet been told which virtual network interface is LAN and which is WAN.
+Once the pfSense software has booted the message: **Network interface mismatch – Running interface assignment option** is shown.
+This means that the pfSense instance has not yet been told which virtual network interface is LAN and which is WAN.

-.. note:: As mentioned previously, on pfSense 2.2 and later, the choices in the default configuration are *em0* for WAN and *em1* for LAN, so WAN should be assigned to NIC 1.
+.. note:: As mentioned previously, on pfSense software version 2.2 and later, the choices in the default configuration are *em0* for WAN and *em1* for LAN, so WAN should be assigned to NIC 1.
 This may differ from the screenshots shown here.
 The interface assignment prompt will no longer appear for hosts using *em* NICs, so be careful not to attach a LAN to *em0*!

 First of all, though, as VLANs are not needed, type *n* and press **return**.

 .. image:: /_static/virtualization/esxi_pfs_4_10a.png

-The order that the virtual NICs were assigned to pfSense when the virtual machine was setup is important here.
-Generally, ESXi presents those network interfaces to pfSense in sequence.
+The order that the virtual NICs were assigned to the pfSense instance when the virtual machine was setup is important here.
+Generally, ESXi presents those network interfaces to the pfSense instance in sequence.
 That is, the pfSense virtual machine sees NIC 1 (WAN) as em0, NIC 2 (LAN) as em1, etc.

-Note that the MAC addresses assigned to the virtual NICs and seen by pfSense are also virtual.
+.. note:: The MAC addresses assigned to the virtual NICs and seen by the pfSense VM are also virtual.
 They are not the MAC addresses of the physical NICs.

 To double check which virtual NIC is which, right-click the virtual machine in the left-hand pane of the vSphere client and choose **Edit Settings**.
 Selecting each of the network adapters (WAN, LAN, etc) will show the virtual MAC address assigned to that interface.
-Make a note of these to help get the correct virtual interface assigned in pfSense.
+Make a note of these to help get the correct virtual interface assigned in the pfSense software.
 Only the last two characters of the vMAC are generally needed to match them against those shown in the pfSense console.
 For example:

 WAN = ee LAN = f8